bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hille.md

 **Einar Carl Hille** was an American mathematician who worked on analysis and functional analysis.

 ### Mathematical Profile (Excerpt):
-* His name was Carl Einar Heuman and he was the son of Carl August Heuman, a civil engineer, and Edla Eckman.
-* Hille's parents separated before his birth and he was brought up by his mother.
-* The name Hille was simply a mistake for Heuman but Hille's mother adopted the name even although it came from an error and called herself Edla Hille.
 * That was the name by which Einar Hille was always known.
-* Hille did not meet his father until 1937.
 * Although he was born in the United States, Hille's parents were Swedish.
-* When Einar Hille was two years old his mother returned to Sweden and lived in Stockholm.
 * Hille would spend the next 24 years of his life in Sweden only returning to the United States when he was 26 years old.
 * In 1900 Einar entered the Palmsgrenska Samskola, a private school in Stockholm.
 * Hille entered the University of Stockholm in 1911 with the intention of reading for a degree in chemistry.